zamfofex/dummyette/documentation/main.md

 specifier ordering
 ---

-The `async`, `token` and `openings` specifiers must appear in that specific order.
+The `async`, `origin`, `token` and `openings` specifiers must appear in that specific order.
 Some or all of them may be absent, however.

 required Deno permissions
 ---

-The only permission that is always required to run the bot is `--allow-net=lichess.org`.
+The only permission that is always required to run the bot is `--allow-net=lichess.org` (or conversely the origin of the base URL specified, if provided with the `origin` specifier).
 However, note that `--allow-env=lichess_token` might also be required if a different means of identifying the token is not provided.

 ~~~
 deno run --allow-net=lichess.org .../dummyette/main.js token prompt wait